MahamatTech/MahamatTech/README.md

-- Hello there👋 , my name is Mahamat Adoum
+- Hello there👋 , my name is <h2>Mahamat Adoum</h2>
-- I am a computer programming student
+- I am a computer<h4>programming student</h4>
+- I spaeck Arabic,French and English, I love Math and Physic and learn something that University doesn't teach
-- 👀 I’m interested in JavaScript/Python and SQL and Math
+- 👀 I’m interested in JavaScript/Python and SQL.
 - 🌱 I’m currently learning Puthon and C#
 - 💞️ I’m looking to collaborate on any programming challenge
 - 📫 How to reach me: You can DMS me if you need help

-SKILLS:
+<h3>SKILLS:</h3>

 - HTMLL
 - CSS
 - JavaScript